elastisys/ck8s-cluster/docs/incidents.md

 This document describes incidents that we have encountered.
 The goal is to be able to learn, spread knowledge and avoid problems in the future.

+## 2020-01-08 - Website API server not responding

+**Cloud provider:** Safespring
+**Environment:** website
+**Cluster:** workload cluster

+### In what state was the cluster

+The API server timed out most requests, although at least `kubectl get componentstatuses` worked (all in components had unknown status).

+The master had a disk usage of 100%.

+### What was the likely cause for the cluster state

+The master nodes disk had filled up completely with audit logs.

+### Lessons learned

+- Not much really.
+  We already know that we need to monitor disk usage and set retention policies.
+  This cluster was just not monitored that closely and not updated to include the retention config.

 ## 2020-01-02 - Elasticsearch red health

 **Cloud provider:** Safespring